jr-86/competition/_sources/q2b.md

 ### Answer

-Thus, the number of ways in which the three teams can be arranged is given by $ 80 \cdot 12\cdot 1 $.
+Thus, the number of ways in which the three teams can be arranged is given by $ 80 \cdot 12 \cdot 1 $

 The answer is `960`.